KoBeWi/Metroidvania-System/README.md

 ### Quick Start

-There are 2 ways to start using MetSys: implementing the integration from scratch and using the example project as base.
-Note that while the system provides lots of different functionality, integrating it in the project does require some quite a bit of code.
-The latter approach of starting off the sample project is recommended.

-#### Starting from scratch
+#### Starting sample project

+To start the sample project, simply unzip it and open `project.godot` in Godot editor. **Do not** run the example project from AssetLib download as it skips some configuration files.
+It's better to download the ZIP from GitHub.
+Note that the editor will restart after first launch, because the plugin needs to be properly set up.

+#### Creating new project

 After adding the plugin and enabling it, a file called `MetSysSettings.tres` will appear in your project.
 It contains settings for the plugin.
 You can move it to any directory, but you should modify `addons/metroidvania_system/settings_file` *project setting* to point to the new path (make sure to enable Advanced Settings to see it).
 Next thing to do is edit the settings file and customize all the fields (see [here](#general-settings) for more info).
 The most important one is `map_root_folder`, which defines where will your map scenes go.
 This is also the location of your `MapData.txt` file, which stores the world layout.

-Whenever you start the game, you should call `MetSys.reset_state()` and `MetSys.set_save_data()` to make sure the singleton is in the initial state and save data exists.
-Then you have to call `MetSys.set_player_position()` every time the player moves (or simply every frame, the method is not expensive).
-This will cause the  `MetSys.cell_changed` signal to be emitted when player moves to another map cell and `MetSys.room_changed` when player moves to another room (this is when you are supposed to load a new scene).
-When changing rooms, you can use `get_room_position_offset()` method to adjust the player position.
-See [here](#tracking-player-position) for more info.

 Create your map layout in the Map Editor and assign the scenes from your map folder.
 Every room should have instance of `RoomInstance.tscn` scene to properly tie it to the system.
 When you start your game in such scene, MetSys will automatically detect which room you are in and the position tracking will handle the rest.
 To draw the map use `MetSys.draw_cell()` method.
 See [here](#drawing-the-map) for more info.

+For convenience, MetSys comes with some scripts that can be used as basis for running the game.
+The easiest way to start is using them.
+Your main scene should inherit/include `MetSysGame.gd` located in `Template/Scripts` folder.
+That class is responsible for game and map management.
+Whenever you start the game, you should call `MetSys.reset_state()` and `MetSys.set_save_data()` to make sure the singleton is in the initial state and save data exists.
+Then set your player node with `set_player()` and use `load_room()` to load a scene.
+For room transitions, you can add transition module (using `add_module("RoomTransitions.gd")` in your game script).
+Refer to [system template](#system-template) section for more info.

+If you don't want to use the provided scene management system, you can make a custom one.
+Check [here](#tracking-player-position) for info on how to manually track player position.

 These are the basics that allow you to craft the world and move within it.
 For more information read this manual and/or the documentation.

-#### Starting from sample project

-Sample project comes with many systems in place.
-They aren't fully optimized, but it's still a good starter.

-When adding MetSys to existing project make sure to setup the plugin as described in the previous section, that is `addons/metroidvania_system/settings_file` should point to the `MetSysSettings.tres` file (called `Settings.tres` in example project) and the map directory configured in the settings must be valid.

-The project comes with the default room size, so you may want to change that too.
-The most relevant piece for you will be the `Game.tscn` scene.
-You should remove the map scenes and remove all cells in the Map Editor (or just open `MapData.txt` and clear it, then press "Reload and Cleanup Map Data" in Manage tab).
-Modify `Game.tscn` to adapt it to your game (or just copy the code you want to use, as the scene has minimap and barebones map screen).

-With that setup you should have a nice base to continue your project.

 #### Exporting